Create your own opportunity

 Do your research.
 Draw up a list of employers to target and find out whether they are open to speculative applications

 Track down the appropriate person to contact.
 Call the employer and ask for a named contact; it’s unlikely to catch someone’s eye in a busy inbox by sending an email to ‘Dear Sir/Madam’.
 Remember, note down the correct spelling of their name.
 Or, look beyond a company’s website and use the LinkedIn alumni tool or Platform One to identify contacts.

 Highlight what you’re looking for; is it work experience or a few days’ work shadowing?
 Outline this in the introductory paragraph of your cover letter.
 Or start by asking for the chance to ask them some questions about their work and, if they agree to this (an informational interview), aim to build on it.

 Tell them why their organisation interests you and why you want to work for them.

 Showcase what you can offer - give them evidence of your key strengths and skills.
 Don’t overlook anything relevant you’ve done- part-time jobs, volunteering and societies can all demonstrate valuable skills.

 Sit tight.
 It’s tempting to reach out quickly but it’s better to wait about two weeks before following up via email or telephone to ask if they’ve had time to consider your application.

 Persevere – setbacks are normal and all part of the process.
-An element of luck and fortunate timing is involved – you never know, a position could open up soon!
+An element of luck is involved – you never know, a position could open up soon!